 There are different ways to return many items for a single lookup value in Excel.

-In this example, we are going to use different functions in one single formula to find many items.
+We are going to use COUNT function in one single formula to find many items.

 The lookup formula

-Now hold CTRL + SHIFT simultaneously, and press enter.
+Now hold CTRL + SHIFT as it is an array function.